Lauder

-The former Royal Burgh of Lauder (/ˈlɔːdər/, Labhdar) is a town in the Scottish Borders in the historic county of Berwickshire.
-On the Southern Upland Way, the burgh lies 27 mi southeast of Edinburgh, on the western edge of the Lammermuir Hills.
+Lauder (/ˈlɔːdər/, Labhdar) is a market town and former royal burgh in the Scottish Borders, Scotland.
+Historically part of the historic county of Berwickshire, on the Southern Upland Way, the town lies near the Leader Water, and is approximately 53 miles (86 km) southeast of Perth, 78 miles (126 km) east-southeast of Glasgow, and 27 mi southeast of Edinburgh, on the western edge of the Lammermuir Hills.
+It had a population of 1,878 in 2022.

 Etymology

 Although Lauder sits in the valley of Leader Water, Watson notes that the names Lauder and Leader appear to be unconnected.
 In the earliest sources Lauder appears as Lawedder and Loweder.
 The name may be derived from the Brittonic lǭwadr, meaning "washing or bathing place" (Breton laouer).
 Or else, Lauder may be named from a word related to Middle Welsh llawedrawr, "a heap of ruins".